apache/cloudstack-docs-install/source/ui.rst

 For example, make a call from the cloudstack server to create a SSH keypair called "keypair-doc" for the admin account in the root domain:

-Note

-Ensure that you adjust these values to meet your needs.
+.. note:: Ensure that you adjust these values to meet your needs.
 If you are making the API call from a different server, your URL/PORT will be different, and you will need to use the API keys.

 #.